flexer89/Beerify-API/README.md

 ```

 ## Documentation
-Access the API documentation at `http://localhost:8000/docs`
+Access the API documentation at `http://localhost:8000/docs` or `http://localhost:8000/redoc`

 ## License
 This project is licensed under the MIT License.